Hunting Trophies (Import Prohibition) (No. 2) Bill

 Overview

 This bill aims to completely ban the import of hunting trophies into the UK.
-It also mandates the registration of any hunting trophies already in the country and establishes significant powers for law enforcement to enforce the ban.
+It also requires the registration of any hunting trophies already in the country and establishes significant powers for law enforcement to enforce the ban.

 Description